-Friends and clients will often ask, “Is a vacation rental in Hawaii a good investment?”
+Friends and clients will often ask, “Is buying a vacation rental in Hawaii a good investment?”
 This is a loaded question, of course, and there are many answers that are very situational.
 To answer in a nutshell, it depends.
-Here are some questions to think about if you are entertaining the idea of investing in a vacation rental in Hawaii, or anywhere else.
+Here are some questions to think about if you are entertaining the idea of investing in vacation rental property in Hawaii, or anywhere else.

-Even the vacation rental market is tight, and in many cases, you might as well buy when compared to the cost of renting in the more popular destination areas.
-So from this stand-point, any investment in real estate is likely to appreciate over time.
-So if you love vacationing and visiting Hawaii, it seems worth considering investing in a vacation rental that you can help offset the cost of by renting out to other vacationers.
-Once the mortgage is paid off, you may still have ever-rising HOA fees to consider, if you purchase a condo, but as long as Hawaii remains a popular tourist destination, there will be a market for vacation rentals.
+Even the vacation rental market is tight, and in many cases, buying a vacation home in Hawaii is the better option when compared to the cost of renting in the more popular destination areas.
+So from the rental investment standpoint, any investment in real estate is likely to appreciate over time.
+So if you love vacationing and visiting it, it’s probably one of the best places to buy a vacation home to rent out to other vacationers.
+Once the mortgage is paid off, you may still have ever-rising HOA fees to consider, if you are buying a condo in Hawaii, but as long as Hawaii remains a popular tourist destination, there will be a market for vacation rentals.
 The popularity of Kauai continues to grow – in 2018 flights to the island are expected to increase by 38%.
 Read more about Kauai tourism in this article, recently published by The Garden Island newspaper.
 If you are in it for the long-haul, your investment will likely appreciate in value.
 And the closer your investment is to the beach, the better.

 If you do decide to undertake this task on your own, vacation rental websites like VRBO.com and Airbnb.com can help you get online exposure and offer online hosting capability as well as tools, resources, and support on operations.
 Be sure to hire a professional photographer to capture your new vacation rental in its best light.
 It is also essential that your vacation rental is kept in top condition, sparkling clean upon arrival, and that the landscaping is pristine.